-Our guide gives you a complete overview of the Southwest Rapid Rewards program: how to earn and redeem points, book a flight, gain elite status and more.
+Our guide gives you a complete overview of the Southwest Rapid Rewards program, including how to earn and redeem points, book a flight and gain elite status.

 For flyers weary of the hassles and hidden fees often associated with air travel, Southwest Airlines is a welcome alternative.
 With affordable fares and customer-friendly policies like free checked bags and open seating – not to mention the opportunity to snag its coveted Companion Pass – Southwest is consistently ranked as one of the most popular airlines in America.
 Plus, Southwest’s customer service agents and flight attendants have a well-deserved reputation for making the flying experience fun and entertaining.

 Whether Southwest is your airline of choice or you’ve never hitched a ride with the low-cost carrier, here’s everything you need to know about its rewards program, from all the ways you can earn points to the best (and worst) ways to redeem them.

 The Southwest Airlines Rapid Rewards loyalty program is one of the easiest frequent flyer programs to navigate.
 It lets you earn points on flights, purchases with its hotel and car rental partners, everyday spending and more – which you can redeem for a variety of awards, including Southwest airfare (which is by far your best redemption option, but more on that later).

 Although your flight options with the Rapid Rewards program are limited mainly to domestic travel (Southwest serves only 10 countries outside of the U.S.), it’s a great option for economy flyers, as well as families and other large groups toting a lot of extra luggage.

 Not only is it simple to find and book flights with your points, but you don’t have to worry about baggage fees or any other hidden charges.
 Plus, Southwest booking policies are very flexible, allowing you to change and even cancel your ticket at the very last minute for free – and with a full refund of your points.